Lindafchsl/abap-file-formats/docs/json.md

 ## JSON Files in ABAP File Formats
-JSON files are central since every ABAP object specifies at least a JSON file.
+JSON files are central as every ABAP object specifies at least one JSON file.
 Depending on the object, there might be additional files containing source code or other information, but there is always a JSON file with the pattern `<object_name>.<object_type>.json`, see [`File Names`](./specification.md#File-Names).
 For its annotation and validation, the ABAP file formats provide JSON Schemas.